mindkin/hourfleet/docs/howitworks.md

 ## Web App Integration

 The Hourfleet web app is where your customers will manage their account with your car sharing network, manage their profile, and they will book/reserve and list cars there too.
-Basically, they do everything with cars on the web app.
+Basically, they do everything to do with cars in the web app.

 The Hourfleet web app however will not be able to provide things to your customers like: your Terms of Service or Privacy policy, etc. But instead, it will provide the ability to link users to those things on the landing pages of your own website, from various links in the Hourfleet web app.

 The list of links in the web app that link to your website are:

-- Home (Landing Page) - the user is returned here after logging out of the web app.
+- **Home** (Landing Page) - the user is returned here after logging out of the web app.
-- Terms Of Service - the user is directed here to read your terms of service, generally when being asked to accept them.
+- **Terms Of Service** - the user is directed here to read your terms of service, generally when being asked to accept them.
-- Privacy Policy - the user is directed here to read your privacy policy in places where information is taken from them.
+- **Privacy Policy** - the user is directed here to read your privacy policy in places where information is taken from them.
-- How It Works - the user is directed here to read about how your network works, and reads any information specific to how your network works.
+- **How It Works** - the user is directed here to read about how your network works, and reads any information specific to how your network works.
-- About - you can provide information about about your business or people
+- **About** - you can provide information about about your business or people
-- Contact - you can provide information for contacting the people and services of your business
+- **Contact** - you can provide information for contacting the people and services of your business
-- Fees - you can provide pricing and fees information
+- **Fees** - you can provide pricing and fees information
-- Documentation - A place you can provide additional documentation, like forms, etc.
+- **Documentation** - A place you can provide additional documentation, like forms, etc.

+> Note: The 'Home' link must always be defined.
+All other links are optional.

 An example of the links in the Hourfleet web app can be seen in the footer section of the web app.
 It looks something like this, depending on which links you enable:

 ![Page Links](images/Footer.png)

 All of the links in the list above (except the 'Home' link) can be optionally enabled, or hidden if not required.
 See [You Configure](http://docs.hourfleet.com/youconfigure.html) for the technical details.

-> Note: The 'Home' link must always be defined.
-All other links are optional.

 ### Customer Support Page